-A few weeks ago, we shared our recipe for these delicious crispy baked tofu nuggets, and they're making another appearance as the star of today's recipe!
+A few weeks ago we shared our recipe for these delicious vegan crispy baked tofu nuggets, and they’re making another appearance as the star of today’s recipe!
 One of our favourite ways to eat them is to have them as part of a big Buddha bowl.
-They're a great way to get extra proteins into our meals, whilst also adding a lovely crunchy, crispy texture.
+They’re a great way to get extra protein into our meals, whilst also adding a lovely crunchy, crispy texture.
 This Buddha bowl is also full of lots of beautiful veggies, which helps to create a colourful, healthy and filling dish.

 Buddha bowls are such a great way to get lots of fruit and vegetables into your diet.
 In this particular recipe, you’ll find sweet potato, rocket, spinach, carrot, cucumber, radish and avocado.
 That’s already more than your 5 a day in one meal!
 What’s also so great about these this dish, is that you can customise it easily.
 You can swap out whichever elements you like, depending on what’s in season or what ingredients you have in your fridge.

 All you need to think about is the different food groups and the roles they play.
 For example, with this recipe, we started with the quinoa and salad greens as the base.
 We love quinoa because it’s a great source of protein, as are the leafy greens, which also contain lots of essential vitamins!
 We then added the tofu for extra protein and a change of texture.
 From here you can keep on adding all of your favourite ingredients to create a delicious buddha bowl of your choice.